Mary Rotolo: Marriage and children

 Dylan said about his girlfriend Suze's mother: "Mary, though, who worked as a translator for medical journals, wasn't having it.
 Mary lived on the top floor of an apartment building on Sheridan Square and treated me like I had the clap.
 If she would have had her way, the cops would have locked me up.
-Suze's mom was a small feisty woman-volatile with black eyes like twin coals that could burn a hole through you, was very protective.
+Suze's mom was a small feisty woman-volatile with black eyes like twin coals that could burn a hole through you, and was very protective.
 Always make you feel like you did something wrong.
 She thought I had a nameless way of life and would never be able to support anybody, but I think it went much deeper than that.
 I think I just came in at a bad time.
 She glared at me, cigarette in her mouth.
 She was always trying to goad me into some kind of argument.
 My presence was so displeasing to her, but it's not like I'd caused any trouble in her life.
 It wasn't me who was responsible for the loss of Suze's father or anything.
 Once I said to her that I didn't think she was being fair.
 She stared squarely into my eyes like she was staring at some distant, visible object and said to me, 'Do me a favor, don't think when I'm around.'
 Suze would tell me later that she didn't mean it.
 She did mean it, though.
 She did everything in her power to keep us apart, but we went on seeing each other anyway."